ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 ## Offering questions
 {: #file-storage-vpc-offering-questions}

+### Can I get access to the File Storage for VPC API?
+{:faq}
+{: #faq-fs-access}
+The REST API for this release is available to customers who are authorized to preview this service in the Washington, Dallas, and Frankfurt regions.
+If you're interested in getting access, contact your IBM Sales representative.
+Note that the REST API in this release is a beta-level offering.

 ### Does this release of File Storage for VPC support Gen 1 and Gen 2 VPC compute resources?
 {: faq}